“It” as a Formal Subject

 A formal subject, often represented by the pronoun it, plays an essential role in English grammar, particularly in structuring sentences and providing clarity.

-We use a formal subject “it” when:
+We use the formal subject “it” when:

 Describing Natural Phenomena: